 The golden age of wrestling is well and truly over.
 World of Sport (the programme that included wrestling), eventually disappeared from our screens along with it’s popular host Dickie Davies.
 Wrestling is still fondly remembered – mention of Big Daddy will lead to Giant Haystacks being mentioned – mention World of Sport and Dickie Davies will come up in the conversation.
 Saturdays at 4pm still reminds many of the glory days of Wrestling.

 An expanded story on the glory days of when sport ruled on Saturdays is featured in the new hardback book, Section N Underpass.
-Get the rundown here:
+Get the rundown by clicking the front cover below: